 - Snapshots of them working in their field of study

-- Diagrams, charts, or pictures of their work.
+- Diagrams, charts, or pictures of their work

-4. Connect instructors with the press
+4. Connect Instructors With the Press

 You might already send out press releases to local media stations and online news outlets.
 Instead of giving those interviews yourself, invite instructors to speak to the press on your behalf.
 Putting a face to the name can help students feel more comfortable enrolling.
-Just make sure to give them the following talking points:
+Just make sure to give instructors the following talking points:

 - A one-line description of the class